sunyoungji/mixed-frequency-housing-germany/README.md

 # Nowcasting and Forecasting German House Prices

-This repository contains code for forecasting German housing prices using mixed frequency time series models such as MIDAS.
-The project is based on a master's thesis.
+This repository contains code for forecasting German housing prices using mixed-frequency time series models.

 ---